30th July, 2018

 Summary of highchair testing and specification requirements taking account of the current standards and possible introdu...

-Aimed at designers and manufacturers of furniture with electrical features.
-Guide highlights applicable EU Directives an...
+For designers and manufacturers of furniture with electrical features, covering applicable EU Directives and CE marking ...

 The 62 page guide identifies the relationship with powered office furniture products such as sit / stand desking and oth...